fpgasystems/hacc/docs/infrastructure.md

 ![ETHZ-HACC is comprised of high-​end servers, reconfigurable accelerator cards, and high-​speed networking.](../imgs/infrastructure.png "ETHZ-HACC is comprised of high-​end servers, reconfigurable accelerator cards, and high-​speed networking.")
 *ETHZ-HACC is comprised of high-​end servers, reconfigurable accelerator cards, and high-​speed networking.*

-We are offering two types of deployment servers: those with only one accelerator (i.e., U250, U280, U55C, U50D, and the Versal servers), and  the HACC boxes (i.e., servers with different types of accelerators including GPUs, FPGAs, and ACAPs).
-In total, we are offering twelve GPUs, thirty-one Alveo data center accelerator cards and seven Versal cards.
-The following tables give an overview of ETHZ-HACC **server names** and their **resources:**
+There are two types of deployment servers.
+The first type of servers are equipped with only one accelerator card; the second are servers equipped with an heterogeneous variety of accelerators including GPUs, FPGAs, and ACAPs (please, see the section [HACC boxes architecture](#hacc-boxes-architecture)).
+In total, ETHZ-HACC counts twelve GPUs, thirty-one Alveo data center accelerator cards, and seven Versal cards.
+The following tables give an overview of the **server names** and their **resources:**

 <!-- | Cluster | # instances | Booking | Names              | Examples                            |
 |---------|-------------|---------|--------------------|-------------------------------------|